 This article explores the different strategies available for renters to deal with a residential eviction notice.
 The strategy you choose may depend on the type of eviction notice you receive.
-This article covers the different types of notices required for eviction proceedings and what options you have if the landlord fails to send an eviction letter before an eviction.
+We'll also cover the different types of notices required for eviction proceedings and what options you have if the landlord fails to send an eviction letter before an eviction.

-The time limit for these "pay rent or quit" notices varies by state.
+The time limit for these pay rent or quit notices varies by state.
 In most states, renters will have three or five days to comply with the eviction notice.
-Some states allow seven to 14 days or longer.
-DC is the most favorable jurisdiction for tenants.
+Some states, like Alabama and Kentucky, allow just seven days.
+Colorado gives tenants 10 days' notice, and other states allow 14 days or longer.
+Washington, D.C. is the most favorable jurisdiction for tenants.
 It requires a 30-day notice.
 In Georgia, there is no state time limit requirement.
-The language of the written lease agreement controls how many days notice you’ll receive.
+The language of the written lease agreement controls how many days' notice you’ll receive.
 For this reason, in Georgia, it might be legal for the landlord to file an eviction lawsuit and send the eviction notice on the same day.

 If the landlord wants to evict you, they have to send an eviction notice.
 The eviction notice is usually the first step in the eviction process.
 If you fail to comply with the eviction notice, the landlord may file an eviction lawsuit (sometimes called an unlawful detainer lawsuit).